Clutch-22/spotify-stats-tracker/README.md

 ## Privacy

 This tool processes everything locally in your browser using JavaScript.
-No data is sent to any server.
-No analytics.
-No tracking.
-No cookies.
-You can verify this yourself — the source code is right here.
+No data is sent to any server: no analytics, no tracking, no cookies.
+You can verify this yourself if you wish — this project is open-source.

 ## Tech Stack